Knowledge Hub

 What is a rent review clause used for?

 A rent review clause is used to provide the landlord with an opportunity to review the level of rent payable by a tenant during the term of a lease.
 For example, a landlord may grant a 15-year lease to a tenant for an annual rent of £15,000.
-However, in those 15 years the market may change substantially and there is a chance that the level of rents may have dramatically increased and without a rent review clause, the landlord would essentially be letting out the property at below the market rates.
+However, in those 15 years the market may change substantially and there is a chance that the level of rents may have dramatically increased, without a rent review clause, the landlord would essentially be letting out the property at below the market rates.
 A rent review clause allows the landlord to re-assess the rent at certain points in the lease.

 Rent review intervals

 Rent reviews can take place at any time the landlord and tenant agree to.
 Generally, a rent review takes place every 3 or 5 years (the longer the lease, the longer the gap between rent reviews tends to be).
 To be effective the dates of the reviews or at least the mechanism for setting them must then be included in the lease.
-As a rule a lease of less than 7 years should not need to include a rent review.
+As a rule, a lease of less than 7 years should not need to include a rent review.

 Tenants will need to consider the potential increases of a rent review during negotiations or heads of terms stage before committing to a lease agreement.
-This is to ensure the rent will not jump to an unsustainable amount in the future
+This is to ensure the rent will not jump to an unsustainable amount in the future.

 Types of rent reviews